 After North Korea's second nuclear test in May 2009 and the UNSC applied sanctions under Resolution 1874, the United Arab Emirates, in August 2009, seized a ship (ANL Australia) transporting North Korean weapons to Iran.
-However, after originating in North Korea, the cargo was first transferred in June to a PRC ship that docked at China's port cities of Dalian and Shanghai, where the cargo was then moved to the ANL Australia.
-Then, in December 2009, a plane carrying weapons in contravention of U.N. sanctions headed from North Korea for Sri Lanka and other countries, with the North Korean weapons bound for Iran.
+However, after originating in North Korea, the cargo was first transferred in June to a PRC ship that docked at China's port cities of Dalian and Shanghai, where the cargo was then moved to the ANL Australia.49 Then, in December 2009, a plane carrying weapons in contravention of U.N. sanctions headed from North Korea for Sri Lanka and other countries, with the North Korean weapons bound for Iran.
 Thailand's air force seized the II-76 plane, when it landed in Bangkok to refuel.
 In November 2009, South Africa seized North Korea's weapons cargo bound for Congo, in violation of UNSC Resolution 1874, and the shipment was first loaded onto a ship docked in Dalian.
-China's port of Dalian, close to North Korea's port of Nampo, has been one of the critical transshipment points in China for North Korea's cargo.
-Ab China apparently has not seized such arms shipments.
+China's port of Dalian, close to North Korea's cargo.50 China apparently has not seized such arms shipments.

 On April 12, 2011, Senator Lugar introduced S.Con.Res.
 12, which called for a presidential report on North Korean ships and planes that visited Burma via China.
 A report by a U.N.
 Panel of Experts, blocked at the UNSC by China in May 2011, found that Iran and the DPRK traded illicit missile technology using Air Koryo and Iran Air, involving transshipment through China.
-In May 2011, a monitored DPRK ship sailed near Shanghai to the South China Sea, possibly bound for Burma or Bangladesh with missiles and related parts, and turned around.
-In May 2012, South Korea seized sensitive graphite cylinders useable in a missile program that North Korea shipped on a PRC ship en route to Syria.
-In August, Japan seized five aluminum alloy rods (which could be used in nuclear centrifuges) from North Korea bound for Burma, among cargo on a Taiwanowned ship that departed from Dalian, China.
-In late 2012, North Korea reportedly agreed to supply Scud missile parts to Egypt by air cargo through China, and missile technicians from the
+In May 2011, a monitored DPRK ship sailed near Shanghai to the South China Sea, possibly bound

-46 New York Times, October 24, 2005; Jay Solomon, Krishna Pokharel, and Peter Wonacott, "North Korean Plane Was Grounded at U.S. Request," Wall Street Journal, November 1, 2008; John Pomfret, "U.S. Asked China to Keep Missile Parts from Iran," Washington Post, November 29, 2010.
+48 New York Times, October 24, 2005; Jay Solomon, Krishna Pokharel, and Peter Wonacott, "North Korean Plane Was Grounded at U.S. Request," Wall Street Journal, November 1, 2008; John Pomfret, "U.S. Asked China to Keep Missile Parts from Iran," Washington Post, November 29, 2010.

-47 Financial Times, August 28, 2009; Yonhap, September 10, 2009; Washington Post, December 3, 2009.
+49 Financial Times, August 28, 2009; Yonhap, September 10, 2009; Washington Post, December 3, 2009.

-48 Reuters, December 13, 2009; Wall Street Journal, December 22, 2009; Yomiuri Shimbun, January 10, 2010; Reuters, February 22, 2010 AFP, February 25, 2010; Chosun Ilbo, March 10, 2010; Asahi Shimbun, July 20, 2010.
+50 Reuters, December 13, 2009; Wall Street Journal, December 22, 2009; Yomiuri Shimbun, January 10, 2010; Reuters, February 22, 2010 AFP, February 25, 2010; Chosun Ilbo, March 10, 2010; Asahi Shimbun, July 20, 2010.